-The proxy is being solutied of bellar of the board of birectors of Alkermes pic (the "Board") The undersigned hereby appoints Christopher McLaughlin, Carol McNelis, Richie Paul and Thomas Riordan, (collectively, the "Named Proxy Hokers") and each or any of them, as the true and lawful proxies of the undersigned, each with full power of substitution and revocation, and authorizes them, and each of them, to vote all of the shares of Alkermes pic (the "Company") which the undersigned is entitled to vote at the Company's 2024 annual general meeting of shareholders (the "Annual Meeting") or any adjournment or postponement thereof upon the matters specified in this proxy card (this "Proxy Card") and upon such other matters as may be properly brought before the Annual Meeting or any adjournment or postponement thereof, conferring authority upon such true and lawful proxies to vote in their discretion on such other matters as may properly come before the Annual Meeting and revoking any proxy heretofore given.
+The undersigned hereby appoints Christopher McLaughlin, Carol McNelis, Richie Paul and Thomas Riordan, (collectively, the "Named Proxy Holders") and each or any of them, as the true and lawful proxies of the undersigned, each with full power of substitution and revocation, and authorizes them, and each of them, to vote all of the shares of Alkermes plc (the "Company") which the undersigned is entitled to vote at the Company's 2024 annual general meeting of shareholders (the "Annual Meeting") or any adjournment or postponement thereof upon the matters specified in this proxy card (this "Proxy Card") and upon such other matters as may be properly brought before the Annual Meeting or any adjournment or postponement thereof, conferring authority upon such true and lawful proxies to vote in their discretion on such other matters as may properly come before the Annual Meeting any proxy heretofore given.
 If the undersigned wishes to appoint as proxy any person other than the Named Proxy Holders, the undersigned should contact the Company Secretary.